ejparker08/Thesis/README.md

-This code is the primary code used in R in my senior thesis for the Department of Environmental Studies at Yale University.
+This code is the primary R code used in my senior thesis for the Department of Environmental Studies at Yale University.